-As a member of the Relate National Media Team I have made appearances on national and regional TV and Radio, written regularly for magazines and been widely quoted in the national press.
-This experience has given me the opportunity to pass on my professional knowledge to a wide audience.
+- Former member of Relate National Media Team - appeared on national and regional TV and Radio, wrote regularly for magazines and was widely quoted in the press.
+This experience gave me an opportunity to pass on my professional knowledge to a wide audience.

 How it works

-The first session you will attend is the assessment appointment, This lasts for one hour and gives people an opportunity to tell me how they see their problems.
-It is an essentially important part of successful counselling and therefore takes a full counselling hour.
+The first session you will attend is the assessment appointment, that gives people an opportunity to tell me how they see their problems.
+It is an essentially important part of successful counselling.
 During that session we review what's been said, I give you feedback and talk about how counselling might help.
 We fix an agenda for the work and set up some appointments.
 Regular reviews of the process ensure that we stay on track.

 Sometimes only a few sessions are needed, but in other cases longer-term counselling is required.
 Exercises to be completed outside the counselling hour are suggested as well as relevant reading, films or even TV shows.